Jekyll Island Authority executive director Jones Hooks announces retirement

 Hooks said he began in the role 15 years ago with four clear goals established by the board — to accomplish a revitalization of the island’s facilities, to establish a credible conservation effort, to partner with the private sector and to establish a viable Foundation.

-“Each of these majors goals has been achieved,” Hooks said.
+“Each of these major goals has been achieved,” Hooks said.
 “I am also extremely proud of the many additional attainments realized, including significant and numerous improvements in our operations, infrastructure and facilities.”

 Hooks thanked the board members for their support and grew emotional when thanking the authority’s staff.